 緊急事態! ローズウッド 規制の裏側に迫る 第四弾 - TC楽器 - TCGAKKI

-From the well-known woods to the ones that are just........
+From the widely known species to the ones that are just........
 From the well-known woods to the ones that are just not so well-known,

-This time, we are going to introduce a new wood which is not rosewood,
+This time, we have selected a wood that is not rosewood, but is a substitute for rosewood,

-Also known as "African rosewood," it is used by many brands as a substitute for rosewood in recent years because it has a rosewood-like sound and is not designated on the red list.
+Also known as "African rosewood," it is used by many brands in recent years as a substitute for rosewood because it has a sound similar to rosewood and is not designated on the red list.

-Because of its beautiful grain, stability, and resistance to wear, it has been used for furniture for many years.
+Because of its beautiful grain, stability, and resistance to wear, it has been used for furniture for a long time.

 Yokoyama Guitars

-Tadashi Yokoyama, a former Morris craftsman who is also known for developing the Morris S Series, has a workshop in Nagano, where he makes guitars by himself.
+Tadashi Yokoyama, a former Morris craftsman and the developer of the Morris S Series, has a workshop in Nagano, Japan, where he makes guitars by himself.

-Each guitar made with his high level of woodworking skills has its own character and warmth.
-The guitars feature a wide range of specifications and are made from rare woods that other manufacturers rarely use.
+The guitars are favored by fingerpickers and other skilled players, and each guitar made with his high level of woodworking skills has its own character and warmth.
+Each guitar is unique and warm, and features a wide range of specs using rare woods that other makers rarely use.

 This is the AR-GBU from Yokoyama Guitars' most popular AR series.